sr320/course-FISH510-2025/CHATBOT.md

 # FISH 510 Course Chatbot

-This repository includes an AI-powered chatbot designed to help students with the FISH 510: Marine Organism Resilience and Epigenetics graduate seminar course.
+This repository includes a web-based chatbot designed to help students with the FISH 510: Marine Organism Resilience and Epigenetics graduate seminar course.

 ## 🤖 What is the Chatbot?